 - 1. Remove the oil tip from the moving head by pushing down and turning counter-clockwise. - 2.
-Place the tip into a clean 25 or 50 ml graduated cylinder.

-- 3. Then press the F6 key.
-The Brush Lift Motor and Oil Vent Valve will operate momentarily.
-The Oil Head will start running back and forth across the roller as if the machine were operating on the lane.
+Place the tip into a clean 25 or 50 ml graduated cylinder. - 3.
+Then press the F6 key.
+The Brush Lift Motor will operate momentarily.
+The Cleaner Head and Oil Head will start running.
+The Oil Head moves back and forth across the transfer brush as if the machine were operating on the lane.
 The Oil Program Valve will be turning on and off.
-When it finishes the forward loads it will pause for a second and do the reverse loads. - 4.
-Check the volume of conditioner in the graduated cylinder.
+When it finishes the forward loads, it will pause for a second and do the reverse loads. - Check the volume of conditioner in the graduated cylinder.
 It should match the amount shown on your program worksheet.

-Note: How to calculate the actual amount of conditioner that each program should dispense is explained in the beginning of Section VIII - Oil Patterns.
+NOTE: How to calculate the actual amount of conditioner that each program should dispense is explained in the beginning of Section VIII - Oil Patterns.

 IMPORTANT!
-If different readings occur during calibration there may be a problem with the oiling head as it travels across the width of the machine.
-During calibration, the oil is dispensed while the head travels from one side to the other.
-If the head binds up and travels too slowly, more oil will be dispensed and the readings will be higher (since pump runs at constant speed).
+If different readings occur during calibration there may be a problem with the oiling head or cleaner head as they travel across the width of the machine.
+During calibration, the oil is dispensed while the heads travel from one side to the other.
+If one of the heads bind up and travel too slowly, more oil will be dispensed and the readings will be higher (since pump runs at constant speed).

-Make sure the head moves freely on the rectangular bar.
-Only a slight resistance of the motor gearbox should be felt when the head is moved by hand.
-However, there should not be excessive play or wobble in the oiling head.
+Make sure the heads move freely on the rectangular bars.
+Only a slight resistance of the motor gearbox should be felt when the heads are moved by hand.
+However, there should not be excessive play or wobble in either head.

-After cleaning and lubricating the bar, adjust the belt tension if needed.
-Make a habit of cleaning the lint and hair from the head after running the machine to avoid this problem.
+After cleaning and lubricating the bars, adjust the belt tension if needed.
+Make a habit of cleaning the lint and hair from the heads after running the machine to avoid this problem.